 Heavily focused on our fun and interactive anti-litter initiatives installed across the BID area, our intention was also to remind visitors to not simply discard of litter on the floor but use our Ballot, Gumdrop and ‘talking’ bins instead.

 As part of our plans to make Southend town centre more appealing, we fund and manages a range of streetscape improvements.

 These include the bright lamp column banners, High Street bunting, hanging baskets and floral planters, street cleaning, vacant unit artwork, and repainting and upkeep of litter bins.

 Safety and security has been voted by Southend BID businesses as one of the most important of its deliverables, we manage a team of four full-time Street Rangers and the Keeping Together wristband scheme.

-We also host a bi-monthly Southend Retail Against Crime (SRAC), promote DISC, the crime database and Townlink radio system and work continually alongside the police, CCTV and other services in helping to combat low-level crime.
+We also host a bi-monthly Southend Business Against Crime (SBAC) meeting, promote DISC; the crime reduction database and the Townlink radio system.
+We work continuously alongside the police, CCTV and other services in helping to combat low-level crime.

 In 2018, we upgraded the Christmas lighting scheme for the town centre, the first update since 2005.

 The new gold and silver lights trailed across the High Street, which glittering angels adorning each lamp column, and the response from the public and BID businesses has been fantastic.